Explore the Power of Language and Imagination

 Did You Know?

-• Our students and faculty also help produce Inventio, Catholic University’s undergraduate research journal.
+• The English Department produces Vermilion, a magazine of undergraduate creative writing.
+Our students and faculty also help produce Inventio, Catholic University’s undergraduate research journal.

-• English majors regularly study abroad — not only through CUA’s Rome Program, but also at Oxford University and through the Irish Summer Institute, held annually in Cork and Dublin, Ireland.
+• English majors regularly study abroad — not only through CUA’s Rome Program, but also at Oxford University and through the Irish Summer Institute, held annually in Cork and Dublin, Ireland